What To Do If Your Instagram Account Gets Hacked

 Use Two-Factor Identification

 Two-factor identification — when your apps send you a text message with a code or a third-party link every time you log on to verify that it’s actually you — can be annoying, but Instagram offers it for a reason.
 “It is an easy security move that most people don’t use nearly enough,” Podnar says.
-To enable two-factor identification, go to your Security Settings.
+To enable two-factor identification, tap the triple line icon in the top right corner of your profile, then tap Settings and Privacy and navigate to Accounts Center.
+From there, select Password and Security, followed by Two-Factor Authentication.

 Delete Apps You’re Not Using